The Farfarers: Reactions

 Canadian Geographic published excerpts of the book in their Sept/Oct 1998 issue.
 The editors described the book as "a highly speculative blend of history and archeology.
 In it, Mowat again draws upon Norse sagas, the chronicles of Irish monks, accounts of Roman travellers, as well as the works of modern historians and archeologists.
 It is both detailed and, as with all early history, sketchy.
 The written record for much of the period covered is scant and the archeological record spotty.
 Still, such speculative writing can suggest avenues of exploration and study for future researchers.
 No professional archeologists are known to share Mowat’s theories but that does not disturb him.
 A literary gadfly for much of his long career, Mowat is happy to stir up debate and challenge academics to match the visions that he champions and defends with such vigour and relish."

 Richard Ellis of The New York Times stated that "The Farfarers is worth reading, if for no other reason than to experience a provocative, alternative version of history, written by a master storyteller."

 Stuart C. Brown of the Department of Anthropology, Memorial University stated that "As any competent archaeologist will tell you, in prehistory few things are impossible -- so Mowat's hypothesis cannot be simply dismissed out of hand.
 There is a small problem though, which must be overcome before an hypothesis can be at least provisionally accepted: the presentation of reasonably compelling evidence."
-Brown goes on to point out that there is no evidence at the Pamiok site that anyone other that Tunit used it.
+Brown goes on to point out that there is no evidence at the Pamiok site that anyone other than Tunit used it.
 He concludes by saying "Can I recommend The Farfarers?
 Most certainly!
 I have always enjoyed Farley Mowat's writing and his abiding fascination with Canada and its past.
 To this tale he brings the full powers of his imagination but, while it is entertaining as fiction, it is far from convincing as fact."